Urashima Tarō: Tango Fudoki

-In this version, (Note: Translated in full by Holmes; also see Akima.) the protagonist is referred to as "Urashimako (Note: Urashimako is the neutral form of convenience, it has been debated whether it should be read "Urashima no ko" or "Ura no Shimako".) of Mizunoe" (or "Urashimako of in Yosa-gun".
+In this version, (Note: Translated in full by Holmes; also see Akima.) the protagonist is referred to as "Urashimako (Note: Urashimako is the neutral form of convenience, it has been debated whether it should be read "Urashima no ko" or "Ura no Shimako".) of Mizunoe" (or "Urashimako of Tsutsukawa, Yosa District|Tsutsukawa in Yosa-gun".

 Urashimako catches a five-coloured turtle and keeps it in his boat, and during his sleep, the creature transforms into a beautiful woman.
 She identifies herself as someone from the household of immortals, and proposes to take him to the place of immortals, which may be Horaisan (Mount Penglai) or "Tokoyo-no-kuni" ("Timeless Land" or "Land of Eternity").
-(Note: It is written as Horai (Mount Penglai) in the straight Chinese text, but it is also annotated to indicate its should be read as Tokoyo-no-kuni.)
+(Note: It is written as Horai (Mount Penglai) in the straight Chinese text, but it is also annotated to indicate it should be read as Tokoyo-no-kuni.)

 They are greeted by first seven, then eight children, who represent the constellations of Pleiades and Taurus (or more precisely the Hyades cluster) who address him as the "husband of Kame Hime (Princess Turtle)".
 The remainder is mostly the same as the typical tale.

 After three years, the man develops a longing for his parents and homeland.
 The princess is saddened, but imparts him with a jeweled comb box (玉匣, tamakushige), forbidding him to open it if he wished ever to return to her.
 He returns and finds no trace of his home or family, except that he is remembered as a man who disappeared long ago, and would be over three hundred years old if still alive.
 Forgetting the promise, he opens the box, whereupon a beautiful figure like a fragrant orchid is carried away to the heavens with the clouds, and he realizes he can never meet the princess again.
 (Note: An alternate reading is that a cloud rose up, and so too a certain sweet fragrance.)
 Still, the couple are somehow (supernaturally) able to exchange poems.
 These poems are recorded in phonetic man'yōgana.